Superteam Nigeria: Inside Solana’s community-led adoption strategy in Nigeria

 A Mariblock survey of 412 members, most aged 18–24, shows that 80% feel their expectations — such as networking, upskilling, or community support — have been met to some degree.
 However, only 19% reported earning money through grants and 20% received technical support, while a majority (67%) cited networking as their main benefit.

 Beyond growing the Solana ecosystem, Superteam Nigeria also aims to build a “talent pipeline” that equips Nigerians with skills to earn income in the decentralized economy.
-Obiefule said the community’s proudest achievement is its GDP: the total earnings of members from participating in Solana-related opportunities.
-As of June 2025, Obiefule said members had earned $832,680, with some additional income unreported.
-These earnings come from winning hackathons and bounties, securing jobs within the Solana ecosystem, or working on freelance projects, he added.
+Obiefule said the community’s proudest achievement is its GDP, which represents the total earnings of its members from participating in Solana-related opportunities.

 Superteam also positions itself as a gateway for founders and developers to attract grants from the Solana Foundation.
-This has helped draw builders from other ecosystems, including AZA Finance and the stablecoin off-ramp platform Cryptonia, Obiefule said.
+This has helped draw builders from other ecosystems, including Azza and the stablecoin off-ramp platform Cryptonia, Obiefule said.

 For members not building projects, the community provides support in finding jobs within Africa’s Solana space or the broader global ecosystem.
-To aid this, Superteam runs a job board and offers training on how to land roles.
+To aid this, Superteam operates a job board and provides training on how to secure roles.

 “We have a Solana job board and an internal team member focused solely on helping people connect with ecosystem jobs,” Obiefule explained.
 “Because we’re part of the Solana ecosystem, many projects reach out directly to us to engage ambassadors or core members.”